New Your team’s decisions, in one playbook every coding agent works from. Never answer your agent twice

 What risk level is prepare_kamino_init_user? +

-prepare_kamino_init_user is a Destructive tool with critical risk.
-Critical-risk tools should be blocked by default and only enabled with explicit human approval.
+prepare_kamino_init_user is a Execute tool with high risk.
+Execute tools should be rate-limited and have argument validation enabled.

 Can I rate-limit prepare_kamino_init_user? +